-Remote communication is the “Inherent” constraint that the Federated paradigm must content with.
-Moving the learning steps or Gradient descent to the individual devices is one approach to mitigate the communication constraint.
+Remote communication is the “Inherent” constraint that the Federated paradigm must contend with.
+Moving the learning steps / Gradient descent to the individual devices is one approach to mitigate the communication constraint.

 FL inherently involves an iterative process².
 Seeking to limit centralized communication requirements by moving these sequential steps to local devices assists in optimizing the overall training process.

 A typical FedAvg training round consists of the following sequence³: